-The most frequently asked question regarding air travel is, “Can I bring lighter on a plane?” or “How much liquid can I bring on a plane?” or “Can I take food on a plane?”.
-To find these answers we researched the busiest airlines regarding “What can you take on a plane?”, and here we share our findings.
+The most frequently asked question regarding air travel is, “What can I take on a Plane?”, “Can I bring a lighter on a plane?” or “Can I take food on a plane?”.
+To find these answers, we researched the busiest airlines regarding “What can you take on a Plane?” and here we share our findings.

-Imagine, you’ve bought plane tickets for your much awaited holiday or business trip.
+Imagine you’ve bought plane tickets for your much-awaited holiday or business trip.
 Now you are at the airport getting your luggage checked in.
 But the security personnel are tossing your items in the trash.
-That will certainly test your patience.
+That will undoubtedly test your patience.

 Understand that these measures are taken to ensure travelers’ safety.
-If you know the permitted items and their quantities on the aircraft, the airport screening process can be much faster and easier.
+The airport screening process can be faster and easier if you know the permitted items and their quantities on the aircraft.

-There are several apparently harmless household items that are prohibited on the plane.
-If you take them to the airport, it will not only waste your time with the additional screening process but they will be discarded or thrown in the trash at the airport screening process.
+Several apparently harmless household items are prohibited on the plane.
+If you take them to the airport, it will not only waste your time with the additional screening process, but they will be discarded or thrown in the trash during the airport screening process.

-To travel on time, you need a positive screen test, or you may be denied to board your flight.
-The usual questions in this regard are, “how much liquid can I bring on the plane?” or even “can I bring weed?
+You need a positive screen test to travel on time, or you may be denied boarding your flight.
+In this regard, the usual questions are, “how much liquid is allowed?” or even “can I bring deodorant?

-So what can you take on a plane?
+So, What can you bring on a plane?
 Let’s take a look at some of the questions in this regard:

 - Can you bring a Lighter on a Plane?